5 steps of the consumer decision making process

 Think about your own thought process when buying something––especially when it’s something big, like a car.
 You consider what you need, research, and compare your options before taking the plunge.
 Afterwards, you often wonder if you made the right call.

 If you work in sales or marketing, make more of an impact by putting yourself in the customer’s shoes and reviewing the steps in the consumer decision-making process.

 Steps in the consumer decision process

-Generally speaking, the consumer decision-making process involves five basic steps: Start to understand the unique decision process of your customers with this decision flowchart template from Lucidchart.
+Generally speaking, the consumer decision-making process involves five basic steps.
+Start to understand the unique decision process of your customers with this decision flowchart template.

 1. Problem recognition

 The first step of the consumer decision-making process is recognizing the need for a service or product.
 Need recognition, whether prompted internally or externally, results in the same response: a want.
 Once consumers recognize a want, they need to gather information to understand how they can fulfill that want, which leads to step 2.